takesofficial/cissp/domain2.md

 ### 📮 Handling Requirements
 Handling is always driven by classification, not media type.
+Goal: no uncontrolled copy, movement, or disclosure of sensitive data.

 Key practices:
 - Marking and labeling (human readable).